-Newsletters are issued frequently and curricular evenings and Parents' Meetings are held regularly.
-Your comments and suggestions on the work done in school and the service provided for you and your child are welcomed.

-Evaluation forms will be sent to you from time to time so that we can be sure that we are listening to what you say about the service provided for you and your child.
+Newsletters are issued monthly and curricular evenings are arranged once per term.
+Parents' nights are twice in the school year.
+The first ones are usually held towards the end October or beginning of November, with the second ones around March.
+Your comments and suggestions on the work in school and the service provided for you and your child are welcomed.
+We will ask from time to time for your feedback regarding various things.
+This might be an Evaluation forms or questionnaire and written feedback at the time.
+We make sure that we listen to what you say about the service provided for you and your child and do our best to make improvements for all.

-3.3: Parent Councils
+3.3: Parent Council